hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ivory/__morlevi__.md

 **Functions:**

 *   `login(supplier)`: Attempts to log into the Morlevi website.
 Uses `_login` for the actual login attempt, and error handling for potential failures.
 Crucially, it attempts to handle popups and refreshing the page if the login fails.
 *   `grab_product_page(s)`: Fetches product details from a given product page.
 Extract various product attributes from HTML using locators.
-This function clearly demonstrates the use of locators for interacting with web elements.
+This function clearly demonStartes the use of locators for interacting with web elements.
 *   `list_products_in_category_from_pagination(supplier)`: Retrieves a list of products from a given category on the Morlevi website, handling pagination.
-*   `get_list_products_in_category(s, scenario, presath)`: likely a higher-level function to orchestrate the fetching of product lists from different scenarios or with different parameters.
+*   `get_list_products_in_category(s, scenario, presath)`: likely a higher-level function to orcheStarte the fetching of product lists from different scenarios or with different parameters.
 *   `get_list_categories_from_site(s,scenario_file,brand='')`:  Probably fetches a list of categories from the website.
 This could use the same techniques as `list_products_in_category_from_pagination`.

 **Variables:**

 *   `MODE`: A global variable likely used for configuration (e.g., 'dev', 'prod').
 *   `json_loads`, `logger`: Variables imported from the `settings` module;  likely for handling JSON data and logging, respectively.
-These demonstrate the use of external modules for consistent functionality across the project.
+These demonStarte the use of external modules for consistent functionality across the project.

 **Potential Errors/Improvements:**